 The primary statute regulating pharmaceuticals in China is the Drug Administration Law (DAL).
-The latest DAL revision has been effective since 1 December 2019.
 The DAL, together with its implementing rules, referred to as the DAL Implementing Regulations, governs various drug-related activities, including drug development, registration, manufacturing, and distribution.

 The State Administration for Market Regulation (SAMR) is the authority on the national level for market supervision, administration, and law enforcement for pharmaceuticals and medical devices, in the areas of anti-monopoly, product quality safety, food safety, IP, fair competition, and commercial bribery, issuance of business registrations, and certifications and accreditations, among other things.
 The SAMR is a ministry-level government agency directly under the State Council.

 The National Medical Products Administration (NMPA), as a national bureau operating under the supervision of the SAMR, regulates the registration, post-market risk management, administration of safety and quality, formulation of industrial/national standards, and the supervision and inspection of pharmaceuticals and medical devices.

 NMPA also supervises permit/filing receipt issuance and law enforcement on pharmaceuticals and medical devices on the provincial level while, on the city and county levels, the local administrations for market regulation are in charge of certain permit issuance and law enforcement on pharmaceuticals and medical devices.

 The National Health Commission (NHC) is a constituent department of the State Council.
 The NHC is mainly responsible for national health policies, the reform of the medical and health care system, disease prevention and control, national drug policies, and the national basic drug system.
 The NHC supervises the National Administration of Traditional Chinese Medicine.